Close

 Did You Know?

-To claim an HRA exemption, the employee must submit rent receipts or other supporting documents as per the employer’s requirements.
+To claim an HRA exemption, the employee must submit rent receipts or other supporting documents, as the employer requires.

-Hence, when computing HRA exemption, make sure whether you are eligible to claim the deduction under Section 80GG or Section 10(13A) of the ITA.
+Hence, when computing HRA exemption, ensure you can claim the deduction under Section 80GG or Section 10(13A) of the ITA.

 • Be an employee